Selector lever 1

 D: automatic mode

-Note: press button 2 to go from position D or N to R or P.
+- switch from position D, L or N to R or P;

 With gear lever 1 in position P, start the engine.

-To move out of that position, you must depress the brake pedal (the c warning light on the display 4 comes on) before pressing the unlocking button 2.
+To move out of position P, you must depress the brake pedal before pressing the unlocking button 2.